BYates1289/Hi-Lo-MS2/README.md

     <li>Playing cards were downloaded from <a href="http://acbl.mybigcommerce.com/52-playing-cards/">http://acbl.mybigcommerce.com</a></li>
     <li>Poker chips were downloaded from <a href="http://pngimg.com/images/sport/poker/">http://pngimg.com</a></li>
     <li>Background image was downloaded from <a href="https://www.shutterstock.com/image-vector/poker-table-background-green-color-vector-1645872547">https://www.shutterstock.com</a>.
+    <li>The card deal audio was downloaded from <a href="https://freesound.org/people/egomassive/sounds/536784/">https://freesound.org</a>, which I then converted to MP3 using <a href="https://cloudconvert.com/ogg-to-mp3">https://cloudconvert.com</a>.</li>
 </ul>
 <h3 id="acknowledgements">Acknowledgements</h3>
 <ul>